MEET The TEAM

 Christina Davis, PMHNP., Psychiatric Mental Health Nurse Practitioner

 Ms. Christina Davis is a Psychiatric Mental Health Nurse Practitioner as well as a Certified Mental Health Integrative Medicine Provider (CMHIMP).
 Christina completed her Bachelor of Science in Nursing at Florida State University, then her Master of Science degree at the University of South Alabama.
 She holds national board certification with the American Nurses Credentialing Center (ANCC) as a Psychiatric Family Nurse Practitioner.
-She has over 12 years of experience in the mental health field, ranging from leadership positions such as managing a large urban community mental health facility as a charge nurse in the Crisis Stabilization Unit, to medication management in residential, detox, and outpatient settings.

 She has experience working with trauma and is passionate about helping others overcome this.
 Christina seeks to establish a warm and caring relationship with you in order to assist in building on your strengths, and better collaborate with you towards meeting your goals and living the meaningful life you value and desire.
 She utilizes holistic therapy, solution-focused, and evidence-based medicine to meet the needs of every individual.